girlzap/fly-a-kite/README.md

 ## UI Notes
 <a id="ui"> </a>
-There is a toggle at the top of the screen to switch between light, dark, and colorful modes.
+There is a toggle at the top of the screen to switch between light and dark modes.

-In 'colorful' the background gradient updates depending on the current temperature.
+The 'colorful' option will update the background gradient depending on the current temperature.

 ------------